Innerviews - Music Without Borders

 It’s not even one percent enjoyment?

 Oh, enjoyment? [laughs] That's around.
 Well, it used to be around anyway.
-It's still around when I set up the drumset.
+It's still around when I set up the drums.

-Well, actually it's becoming an irritating thing.
+Things gets strange as life goes on, don't they?
+We were at HMV to sign a few zillion autographs on record sleeves that are 25 years old for God's sake.
+It has become an irritating thing to participate in these things.
 I don't mean it badly, but it's something you didn't bargain for when you joined the trade—this business of running for president every time you release an album.
 Every time you want to release any kind of artistic endeavor to the public in our saturated society, you've got to talk yourself into sickness to merely bring to their attention the fact that the art endeavor has been created.
-And that’s apart from whether it’s any good or bad, or if they can actually buy it or not.
+And that's apart from whether it's any good or bad, or if they can actually buy it or not.
 When I started, we didn't do that.
 We made the record and we released it.
-Fifteen years into my career, somebody asked "Would you like an interview?" and that was very novel—that was exciting because obviously, it meant we were famous. [laughs sarcastically] But the way it is these days, you're given a piece of paper and it tells you that that's all there is for the next six months.
+Fifteen years into my career, somebody asked "Would you like an interview?" and that was very novel—that was exciting because obviously, it meant we were famous. [laughs] But the way it is these days, you're given a piece of paper and it tells you that that's all there is for the next six months.
 No complaints, but it's heavy going. [laughs]

 What question do you encounter the most?

-How do you account for the seemingly ceaseless interest in this King Crimson line-up—one that only existed for two years?
+How do you account for the ongoing interest in this King Crimson line-up—one that only existed for two years?

-[pauses] I don't know. [laughs] I really don't know. [pauses again] I don't know anything anymore.
+I don't know.
+I really don't.
+I don't know anything anymore.
 I don't understand why I'm signing my name and defacing the nice artwork.
-I’ve never asked anyone for an autograph in my life.
+I've never asked anyone for an autograph in my life.
 I would never dream of asking anyone I admire for an autograph.
 I'd be terrified or humiliated if the guy said "No." So, I'm surprised at having to sign these things and the interest the whole thing is generating, which is 25 years late. [laughs] I'm accustomed to the audience not getting it immediately, but 25 years late?
 It's bizarre isn't it?

-Yes, I am too, but there are good financial reasons for this.
-There's a small company called Discipline Records which Robert [Fripp] runs and he has this entire catalog of King Crimson material one way or another.
+There are good financial reasons for this.
+There's a small company called Discipline Records which Robert Fripp runs and he has this entire catalog of King Crimson material one way or another.
 And when you start a record company, you can't start it for nine months and then stop.
-You set-up relationships with distributors globally and they require a steady—but not too full—schedule of releases, otherwise they can’t fulfill their commitments.
-So, there are business reasons for releasing these things from the past—the Frank Zappa way.
+You set up relationships with distributors globally and they require a steady—but not too full—schedule of releases, otherwise they can't fulfill their commitments.
+So, there are business reasons for releasing these things from the past the Frank Zappa way.

-Yes, I agree.
-There’s some very nice stuff indeed and I hope the quality keeps up, which I'm sure it will.
 We've had some huge problems getting records distributed.
-Distribution in the States is becoming an increasing nightmare and distributors tend to go bankrupt overnight—you need a new one every nine months because the last guy runs away with the check.
-He sells the records and doesn’t pay you—it's a bit like the early days of bootleg liquor in that it’s highly unregulated and difficult to get the records in the shops for people to buy.
+Distribution in the U.S. is becoming an increasing nightmare and distributors tend to go bankrupt overnight—you need a new one every nine months because the last guy runs away with the check.
+He sells the records and doesn't pay you—it's a bit like the early days of bootleg liquor in that it's highly unregulated and difficult to get the records in the shops for people to buy.

 I understand Discipline now has a distribution deal with Rykodisc.